binitkiran/content-ops-starter/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: ''
-    text: >+
+    text: >
-      Binit advises at the centre of Tech/AI, Social, and Marketing Analytics.
+      Binit advises at the centre of Tech, Artificial Intelligence, Social, and Marketing Analytics.

       He is trained in Statistics and Marketing and has spent more than a decade